Acts of Paul and Thecla: Narrative of the text

 In Myra, Thecla returned to Paul unharmed and "wearing a mantle that she had altered so as to make a man's cloak."
 She later returned to Iconium to convert her mother.
 She went to live in Seleucia Cilicia.
 According to some versions of the Acts, she lived in a cave there for 72 years, becoming a healer.
 The Hellenistic physicians in the city lost their livelihood and solicited young men to rape Thecla at the age of 90.
 As they were about to take her, a new passage opened in the cave and the stones closed behind her.
-She was also able to go to Rome and lay beside Paul's tomb.
+She was also able to go to Rome and lie beside Paul's tomb.
 Some traditions also assert that Thecla journeyed to Rome near the end of her life, where she sought to pay homage to Paul by visiting his tomb.
 In certain versions of the narrative, she was said to have been buried beside him, underscoring her spiritual equality with the apostle and cementing her legacy as one of the earliest and most influential female figures in Christian history.
-Thecla’s life and legends contributed to her widespread veneration in the early Christian world, especially among women and ascetic communities, and she was later canonized as a saint in both the Eastern and Western Christian traditions.